 Cauthen Fellowships are awarded to individuals to conduct original research on an Alabama folk tradition, defined as a tradition passed down through the generations or shared in community in Alabama.
 This includes, but is not limited to, music, dance, traditional arts, foodways, language, holidays, cultural practices, and work life.

-The fellowship award is $1,200, the work period is one year, and research is expected to result in a written article for Tributaries, journal of the AFA.
-Applications for the next cycle are due on March 1, 2025.
+The fellowship award is $1,000, the work period is one year, and research is expected to result in a written article for Tributaries, journal of the AFA.
+Applications are received online and will open in January 2027.
+Contact us with any questions, or to request a paper copy.

 2024 CAUTHEN FELLOWS